 - Work done by our partners at Lyndon State College suggests that areas more densely populated with ticks in Vermont also tend to have higher rates of infection with Borrelia burgdorferi (the bacteria that causes Lyme disease) among these ticks.
-This suggests that in areas where blacklegged tick populations grow due to climate change, a greater proportion of these ticks may become infected with the bacteria.
+This suggests that in areas where blacklegged tick populations increase due to climate change, a greater proportion of these ticks may become infected with the bacteria.

-- Ticks are typically not active at temperatures below 40oF.
+- Ticks are typically not active at temperatures below freezing.
 Warming temperatures due to climate change mean more days when ticks are active and looking for blood meals, which means a greater risk of ticks biting people.